-The population of the UAE, based on a census carried out in 2010 and according to the UAE Federal Competitiveness and Statistics Authority (formally the National Bureau of Statistics) (the "FCSA") was approximately 8.3 million in 2010.
+The population of the UAE, based on a census carried out in 2005 and according to the UAE National Bureau of Statistics (the "NBS") was approximately 4.1 million, of whom approximately 1.3 million resided in Dubai.
+The NBS has re-estimated the population of the UAE to be ca. 8.3 million mid-2010.
+The Dubai Statistics Centre has estimated the population of Dubai to be 2.00 million at the end of 2011.

-The population of the UAE has grown significantly since 1985, reflecting an influx of foreign labour, principally from Asia, as each of the Emirates have developed.
-The table below illustrates this growth using official census data since 1985 for the UAE:
+The populations of both the UAE and Dubai have grown significantly since 1975, reflecting an influx of foreign labour, principally from Asia, as the emirates have developed.
+The table below illustrates this growth using official census data since 1975 for the UAE: